Rise Up:

-We have a sacred opportunity to welcome our neighbors from every corner of the globe to our communities in a way that reflects the welcoming, inclusive heart of God.
-This begins by shifting our perceptions from an “us and them” mindset to thinking about how “we’re all us.”
-Every person has value and deserves to be treated with kindness, compassion, and dignity.
+Questions and opportunities like these arise more and more.
+Our instincts often avoid what might stretch us, but we have a sacred opportunity to welcome our neighbors from every corner of the globe.
+God calls us to reflect his welcoming and inclusive heart.
+This begins by shifting our perceptions away from an “us and them” mindset.
+Scripture tells us that every person has value and deserves kindness, compassion, and dignity.

-be • coming • us is an attempt to inform, include, and inspire through a small group video series, training sessions, resources, and financial grants that can help us learn and grow together.
-Our goal is to lovingly engage international students and people with refugee status in mutual and empowering relationships.
+The RISE Project exists to inform, include, and inspire us to lovingly engage international students and people with refugee status in mutual and empowering relationships.

 Endorsements